 Here are a few important questions to ask:

-• Do you accept Medicare Part B?
+- Do you accept Medicare Part B?

-• What will my out-of-pocket cost be per session after my deductible is met?
+- What will my out-of-pocket cost be per session after my deductible is met?

-• What is your experience working with older adults on issues like anxiety or grief?
+- What is your experience working with older adults on issues like anxiety or grief?

-• How do you conduct your sessions?
+- How do you conduct your sessions?
 (For example, Blue Moon offers convenient individual teletherapy by phone or video.)

 Asking these questions upfront helps you understand the process and sets clear expectations for your care.

-Choosing the Right Anxiety Therapist
+How to Choose the Right Anxiety Therapist for You

 Finding the right therapist is a personal decision, and it’s worth taking the time to find someone you connect with.
 When you’re looking for support with anxiety, you want a professional who not only has the right credentials but also truly understands your life experiences.
 A great therapist will listen, offer practical strategies, and make you feel seen and heard.
 The connection you build with your therapist is one of the most important parts of the healing process.
 Feeling safe and understood allows you to open up and get the most out of your sessions.
 To find the best fit, focus on a few key areas: their specialty, their specific experience with anxiety in seniors, and their ability to see your health as a whole picture.
 This approach helps ensure you partner with someone who can provide the most effective and compassionate care for your unique needs.

-Look for a Specialist in Geriatric Mental Health
+Why a Geriatric Mental Health Specialist Matters

 When you’re searching for a therapist, look for someone who specializes in geriatric mental health.
 These professionals have dedicated their careers to understanding the specific challenges and transitions that come with aging.
 Their expertise goes beyond general anxiety treatment.
 They are skilled in discussing topics like relationships with caregivers, managing loneliness, coping with physical health problems, and even end-of-life concerns.
 A specialist understands the context of your life, which makes therapy more relevant and effective.
 At Blue Moon, our licensed therapists focus exclusively on supporting older adults, ensuring you receive care from someone who gets it.